JeremyBlack25/JTT/content/is it actually wifi.md

 ## I'm getting a weird block page

 ![[Screenshot 2025-11-17 at 12.04.12 PM.png]]
-This is getting blocked on a system level
+This is getting blocked on a system level, meaning that it's hitting a filter, send me a picture and we can dive in together.

 Apple TV
 Websites